All Collections

 Updated over a week ago

-Here at Hostinger, you can easily purchase a variety of new domains.
+At Hostinger, you can easily purchase a variety of new domains.
 Even though the process is quite straightforward, some requirements still apply:

 Terms of Service Compliance

-Each new domain that is registered at Hostinger is checked by our security systems.
+Each new domain registered at Hostinger is checked by our security systems.
 All of these domains need to comply with our Terms of Service.
 This means that any offensive, trademarked, or suspicious domains will go through additional checks.

 Correct Contact Details